Performance & Optimization – New Threading Model

-It is possible not to configure thread pool for other stages.
-In this case the system will create one pool per stage with default thread pool parameters.
+It is possible not to configure the thread pool for other stages.
+In this case, the system will create one pool per stage with default thread pool parameters.

 Listeners’ volume configuration

 There’s a possibility to control listener volumes.
 One can specify how many transactions should be transferred through a specific listener in a given period of time (or during some period).
-If listener doesn’t process expected amount, the system decides that it is hung/deadlocked and restarts listener.
+If the listener doesn’t process the expected amount, the system decides that it is hung/deadlocked and restarts the listener.

-One should be very careful configuring this feature.
-Incorrect configuration may cause unnecessary listener restarts.
+One should be very careful in configuring this feature.
+The incorrect configuration may cause unnecessary listener restarts.

-To configure listener’s volume checker you need to open appropriate route’s ‘pools.xml’ file and add ‘MinimumListenerVolume’ element(s) as a child of ‘PoolsConfig’ element.
+To configure the listener’s volume checker you need to open the appropriate route’s ‘pools.xml’ file and add ‘MinimumListenerVolume’ element(s) as a child of ‘PoolsConfig’ element.
 This element should contain two mandatory attributes: